 In-Person Worship Opportunities during the Pandemic

-Tuesday Morning Worship
+Sunday Morning Worship

 - Physical distancing will be maintained, although members who live together and/or who traveled together to worship may sit together.